Eikonal formulation of large dynamical random matrix models

-\textit{Introduction.} Dynamical random matrix models \cite{DYNBOOK} appear in multiple branches of physics and applications.
-An external parameter, causing the flow of the eigenvalues, could be real time, length of the mesoscopic wire~\cite{EXAMPLE1}, size of the lattice~\cite{GOPAKUMAR}, area of the string~\cite{EXAMPLE3} or depth of a neural network~\cite{EXAMPLE2}, just to mention few examples.
-The standard approach to dynamical random matrix models relies on tracing the trajectories of individual eigenvalues via stochastic differential equations of the Langevin type or by the corresponding Smoluchowski-Fokker-Planck (SFP) equations for joint eigenvalue probability distribution functions.
-Their dynamics simplifies considerably for large matrix size $N$, where it attains a hydrodynamical description with the viscosity $1/N$~\cite{US,NEUBERGER}.
+Besides the hydrodynamics, an optical analogy in dynamical matrices was likewise established.
 In the simplest case of Gaussian Unitary Ensemble (GUE), the resolvent evolves according to the complex Burgers equation.
 It can be easily solved by the method of complex characteristics, in analogy to real characteristics method applied to the Euler equation.
 This immediately brings connotations with geometric optics, where rays of light play the role of characteristics.
-Moreover, fold and cusp diffractive catastrophes in optics~\cite{BERRY} seem to have their counterparts in random matrix models, in terms of Airy~\cite{NOWBLA} and Pearcey~\cite{US} microscopic universalities.
-On the other hand, rays obeying the Fermat principle in geometric optics are dual to wavefronts obeying the Huygens principle in wave optics.
-This particular correspondence prompted Hamilton to reformulate classical mechanics in terms of the Hamilton-Jacobi (HJ) equation.
-In this Letter, we follow the same philosophy in the dynamical random matrix models.
+Moreover, fold and cusp diffraction catastrophes in optics~\cite{BERRY} seem to have their counterparts in random matrix models, in terms of Airy~\cite{NOWBLA} and Pearcey~\cite{US} microscopic universalities.
+We summarize these findings in Tab. \ref{tab0}.

+As a motivation to present work, we utilize the longstanding ray/wavefront duality in optics between Fermat and Huygens (also known as the geometric vs. wave optics) which essentially mirrors the formalisms of Hamilton and Hamilton-Jacobi \cite{ARNOLD}.
+In the context of dynamical matrices, our aim is to bring into forefront the mechanics perspective with special emphasis on the Hamilton-Jacobi formalism.